danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 Are current systems (ex.
 Meetecho, Jabber chat rooms, audio streams) sufficient?
 Would new infrastructure need to be established?

-What kind of bandwidth would need to be available?
+What kind of bandwidth would need to be available for the servers hosting the system?

+How would we handle connecting large numbers of people at the same time?

 ## Capabilities

 Do virtual attendees have video connections? voice? chat?
+What kind of bandwidth would need to be available on the client end?

 ## Authentication